 The UK’s oldest botanic garden features a combination of glasshouses and grounds with hundreds of plant species from near and far.
 For us, it was a great way to spend a couple of hours wandering around, enjoying a peaceful atmosphere and taking a few gorgeous pictures.

-In the glass houses, you’ll find rooms full of exotic flora, from giant lily pads to carnivorous plants such as venus fly traps and pitcher plants.
+In the glass houses, you’ll find rooms full of exotic flora.
+These range from giant lily pads to carnivorous plants such as venus fly traps and pitcher plants.

-Outside, the Walled Garden features plants and flowers from all over the world, with information tracking the history of many of these to Britain.
+Outside, the Walled Garden features plants and flowers from all over the world.
+Plaques describes the history that brought many of these to Britain.
 I especially loved watching all the bumblebees enjoy the flowers and the smell of roses in the air.
-While you’re likely to recognise the majority of plants kept in the outdoor space, there were a few oddities, such as a patch of mandrakes (which I must admit, I thought only existed in Harry Potter).
+While you’re likely to recognise the majority of plants kept in the outdoor space, there were a few oddities, such as a patch of mandrakes.
+I must admit, I thought those only existed in Harry Potter!

 Natural History Museum and Pitt Rivers Museum

 It was raining most of the day when we visiting Oxford, so we immediately sought out somewhere we could escape the wet weather and just look around.
-I quite like the Natural History Museum in London, so was curious what was inside the Oxford one, which held quite a large collection ranging from dinosaur fossils, whale skeletons, rare and extinct species, and meteorites.
+I quite like the Natural History Museum in London, so was curious what was inside the Oxford one.
+It held quite a large collection ranging from dinosaur fossils, whale skeletons, rare and extinct species, and meteorites.

 Attached to the Natural History Museum is the Pitt Rivers Museum.
-It’s most famous pieces include an Egyptian mummy and a collection of shrunken heads, both of which I found slightly creepy, while interesting, and Matt quite enjoyed.
+It’s most famous pieces include an Egyptian mummy and a collection of shrunken heads, both of which I found creepy yet interesting and Matt enjoyed seeing.

-To find some great independent places to shop and eat, the Covered Market had it all.
+Oxford’s Covered Market was perfect for finding independent places to shop and eat.
 Jewellery and accessories lined one of its corridors, while eateries, fresh produce stalls, and home and gardening shops were dotted around the market.
 Browse the shops and stop for some lunch while you are there.

 The Bodleian Library is Oxford University’s main library with a historic past and an unbeatable collection.
-You can take a tour of the Divinity School in the Bodleian Library, which, in addition to being the oldest room in the library, was also a filming location used in Harry Potter, the Golden Compass, X-men, and more.
+You can take a tour of the Divinity School in the Bodleian Library.
+This room is the oldest in the library and was used as filming location in Harry Potter, the Golden Compass, X-men, and more.